Guided-missile destroyer's Wellington arrival first US Navy visit in five years - NZ Herald

 AdvertisementAdvertise with NZME.

-These engagements follow interactions by crew on tanker and replenishment ship HMNZS Aotearoa and frigates HMNZS Te Kaha off Guam last month.
+These engagements follow interactions by crew on tanker and replenishment ship HMNZS Aotearoa and frigate HMNZS Te Kaha off Guam last month.

 The USS Howard trip was a positive sign for bilateral relations, political scientist Steve Hoadley told the Herald when the ship visit was announced.